 The snare is small enough to accommodate solid play on without the need for a separate snare stand.
 But the tomes don’t have joint-mount, but they are clamped normally.

 The bass drum is small and compact with a rubber drumhead.
-It offers a great feeling when you play on, though, with a little more noise than on the silicone and mesh heads.
+It offers a great feeling when you play, though, with a little more noise than the silicone and mesh heads.
 Besides, it is a standard tower that stands still during the performance.
 The supporting spikes help keep it in place.

-And there are the cymbal pads, each measuring 13 inches.
-The crash and the ride are chokable, allowing the player to must buy grabbing the edges.
+There are also the cymbal pads, each measuring 13 inches.
+The crash and the ride are choke-able, allowing the player to grab the edges.

 What about the sound?

-The drum kit comes with a DTX502 sound module.
-Hence, you can expect a lot of applicable features for all drumming needs.
-It is compact and easy to use, features 691 different drum and cymbal samples.
+The drum kit comes with a Yamaha DTX 502 sound module.
+So, you can expect a lot of applicable features for all drumming needs.
+It is compact and easy to use and features 691 different drum and cymbal samples.

 There are input and outputs on the back of the kit, which allows you to connect power and USB.
-You can also connect the module to your monitor or P.A system, or headphones for quiet practicing.
+You can also connect the module to your monitor, P.A system, or headphones for quiet practicing.

-Also, the kit features a number of acoustic inspired kits stored with a number of the 50 presets on the module.
-These sounds from different pro drum sets.
+Also, the kit features a number of acoustic inspired kits and 50 presets on the DTX502 module.
+These sounds are from different pro drum sets.

-And if you love percussion sounds, there are a few on the module.
+If you love percussion sounds, there are a few on the drum module.
 And with the 37 play-along built-in tracks, you can mix and match your kit as you desire.

 Other notable features